cutterdawes/PotemkinActivations/README.md

 * **Incoherence**

-Below, you'll find detailed instructions to effectively utilize each component.
+Below, you'll find detailed instructions to effectively use each component.

 ## Installation